CelerData/terraform-provider-celerdatabyoc/docs/resources/classic_cluster.md

 If you are setting up your first cluster and it consists of one FE node and one BE node, both with instance types that offer up to 4 CPU cores and 16 GB RAM, then the cluster will be automatically created as a [Free Developer Tier](https://docs.celerdata.com/private/main/get_started/free_developer_tier) cluster.
 This allows you to explore and experience the features of CelerData Cloud Private at a minimal cost.

-The implementation of this resource is part of the whole cluster deployment procedure.
-You can find details about the cluster deployment procedure in [Provision CelerData Cloud Private on Azure](../guides/azure_deployment_guide.md).
+The implementation of this resource is part of the whole cluster deployment procedure and depends on the implementation of a data credential, a deployment credential, and a network configuration.
+For detailed procedures of cluster deployments on AWS and Azure, see [Provision CelerData Cloud Private on AWS](../guides/aws_deployment_guide.md) and [Provision CelerData Cloud Private on Azure](../guides/azure_deployment_guide.md).

 ## Supported Instance Types